bramha255/web_scraping/README.md

 Notable things:
 1. It has javascript in front end
 2. Made up of multiple pages(not infinite scroll)
 3. [Chromedriver executable file](https://chromedriver.chromium.org/downloads) has to be changed based on the version to keep it updated
+4. The price in the home/navigator page is always little higher than inside the particular website since it includes other expenses like service charge and few other things

 Note: